Entropy: Statistical mechanics

-Entropy can be defined for any Markov processes with reversible dynamics and the detailed balance property.
+Entropy can also be defined for any Markov processes with reversible dynamics and the detailed balance property.

 In Boltzmann's 1896 Lectures on Gas Theory, he showed that this expression gives a measure of entropy for systems of atoms and molecules in the gas phase, thus providing a measure for the entropy of classical thermodynamics.

 Entropy of a system

-Entropy arises directly from the Carnot cycle.
-It can also be described as the reversible heat divided by temperature.
-Entropy is a fundamental function of state.

 In a thermodynamic system, pressure and temperature tend to become uniform over time because the equilibrium state has higher probability (more possible combinations of microstates) than any other state.
 As an example, for a glass of ice water in air at room temperature, the difference in temperature between the warm room (the surroundings) and the cold glass of ice and water (the system and not part of the room) decreases as portions of the thermal energy from the warm surroundings spread to the cooler system of ice and water.
 Over time the temperature of the glass and its contents and the temperature of the room become equal.
 In other words, the entropy of the room has decreased as some of its energy has been dispersed to the ice and water, of which the entropy has increased.

 However, as calculated in the example, the entropy of the system of ice and water has increased more than the entropy of the surrounding room has decreased.
 In an isolated system such as the room and ice water taken together, the dispersal of energy from warmer to cooler always results in a net increase in entropy.
 Thus, when the "universe" of the room and ice water system has reached a temperature equilibrium, the entropy change from the initial state is at a maximum.
-The entropy of the thermodynamic system is a measure of how far the equalization has progressed.
+The entropy of the thermodynamic system is a measure of how far the equalisation has progressed.

 Thermodynamic entropy is a non-conserved state function that is of great importance in the sciences of physics and chemistry.
 Historically, the concept of entropy evolved to explain why some processes (permitted by conservation laws) occur spontaneously while their time reversals (also permitted by conservation laws) do not; systems tend to progress in the direction of increasing entropy.
 For isolated systems, entropy never decreases.
 This fact has several important consequences in science: first, it prohibits "perpetual motion" machines; and second, it implies the arrow of entropy has the same direction as the arrow of time.
 Increases in the total entropy of system and surroundings correspond to irreversible changes, because some energy is expended as waste heat, limiting the amount of work a system can do.